esnitkin914/Comparative_Genomics/day2_afternoon/README.md

 Steps:
 1. Check if you have an MLST database for your species of interest using `ariba pubmlstspecies`.
 1. Download your species MLST database.
 You can look at the manual or run the command `ariba pubmlstget -h` to help figure out how to download the correct MLST database.
+I would suggest downloading it to the `data` directory.
 1. Copy the `ariba.sbatch` file to a new file called `mlst.sbatch`.
 1. Modify the `mlst.sbatch` script in the following ways:
     1. Change the database directory to the _K. pneumoniae_ MLST database you just downloaded.
-    1. Change the `mkdir` line to make a `mlst` directory.
+    1. Change the `mkdir` line to make a `results/mlst` directory.
-    1. Modify the output directory `outdir` line: Change `ariba` to `mlst`.
+    1. Modify the output directory `outdir` line: Change `card` to `mlst`.
 1. Submit the `mlst.sbatch` script.
-It should take about ___ to run.
+It should take about 7 minutes to run.
-1. Once the run completes, ____

-Did you find anything interesting?
+1. Once the run completes, run `scripts/summarize_mlst.sh results/mlst` to look at the MLST results.
+If you want, you can save it to its own file.
+What sequence types are present?

 <details>
   <summary>Solution</summary>